aerithnetzer/Citegeist/content/researchers/basia-kapolka.md

 slug: basia-kapolka
 name: Basia Kapolka
 openalex_id: A5017412278
 bio: Basia Kapolka is the Digital Humanities Librarian for the research team.
-If they were a cat I think they would be a Toyger cat.
 recent_works:
 - title: 'Research Guides: Library AV and Tech Equipment: Terms of Use'
   publication_date: '2018-07-13'